At a glance

 When the hosted editor is not your frontend but Quickshops should still run commerce.

 Create carts and checkout sessions from your backend with API keys that never ship to the browser.
-Fits teams that already have auth and want checkout as one API call from trusted infrastructure.
+One SDK call to checkoutCreateSession returns the Stripe URL.

-Connect MCP-compatible clients—Claude Desktop, Cursor, or your own agents—to the same API surface for workflow and ops automation alongside human sellers using dashboard chat.
+Connect MCP-compatible clients (Claude Desktop, Cursor, or your own agents) to the same API surface for workflow and ops automation alongside human sellers using dashboard chat.

 Designed for trusted backend environments.